wanderwallet/Wander/src/iframe/README.md

 </td>
 <td>

-Embed injects the Wallet API with the `injectWanderConnectWalletAPI` function, invoked from `WanderEmbedded`'s `constructor`.
+Wander Connect injects the Wallet API with the `injectWanderConnectWalletAPI` function, invoked from `WanderEmbedded`'s `constructor`.

 It runs in the context of the integrating dApp.